Does palliative care mean a person is dying?

 The World Health Organization defines palliative care as “an approach that improves the quality of life of patients and their families facing the problems associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.”

-That’s the long way of saying that palliative care provides relief from pain and other symptoms of serious illness – at any stage of that illness.
+That’s the long way of saying that the meaning of palliative care is that it provides relief from pain and other symptoms of serious illness – at any stage of that illness.
 Hospice care, on the other hand, is only provided to individuals who have been diagnosed with six months or less to live.

 Palliative care provides an extra layer of support and care for patients diagnosed with a serious, long-term or life-threatening illness.
+Starting palliative care can start following this diagnosis.
 Patients receiving palliative care can continue to pursue aggressive, curative treatment.
 In fact, palliative care is often used to treat side effects from curative treatments like chemotherapy or radiation.

 In addition to cancer patients, palliative care is an option for a wide variety of serious illnesses including HIV or AIDS, COPD, Parkinson’s disease, Alzheimer’s disease, Systemic Lupus, MS, diabetes and heart disease.